DeMars-DMC/DMC-Stellar-Android-Wallet/README.md

 # DMC-Stellar-Android-Wallet

-This is the original version of the DMC android Stellar wallet App, originally forked from BlockEQ.
+This is the old version of the DMC android Stellar wallet App, originally forked from BlockEQ.

 The current version is available to download in the Google Play store.